vezel-dev/cathode/README.md

 * [Windows Terminal](https://aka.ms/terminal)
 * [xterm](https://invisible-island.net/xterm)

-(Even if you are using a terminal emulator that is not listed here, chances are that it will work just fine; these are just the ones that are tested regularly while developing Cathode.)
+Even if you are using a terminal emulator that is not listed here, chances are that it will work just fine; these are just the ones that are tested regularly while developing **Cathode**.